marbuthnott/magnus_arbuthnott_CV/README.md

 **Makers Academy (March 2019 - Present)**
 - Makers Academy is widely regarded as the #1 coding bootcamp in Europe.
 It takes in motivated but unskilled students and after 12 weeks turns out coders who take jobs as Junior Full Stack Developers at leading Tech firms.
 - The course focuses on self-driven learning, allowing maximum flexibility in the curriculum and allowing the student to drive their progression.
 It follows underlying frameworks such as TDD, Single Responsibility Principle, and Agile methodologies.
+- Frameworks:
+  - Object Oriented Programming
+  - Test Driven Development

-- Frameworks: Object Oriented Programming, Test Driven Development, Model View Controller architecture pattern, Domain Driven Design models.
+  - Model View Controller architecture pattern
+  - Domain Driven Design models.
+- Methodologies:
-- Methodologies: Agile
+  - Agile
+- Languages:
+  - Ruby
-- Languages: Ruby, Ruby on Rails, Javascript, CSS
+  - Ruby on Rails
+  - Javascript
+  - CSS
-- Testing Frameworks: RSpec, Jasmine
+- Testing Frameworks:
+  - RSpec
+  - Jasmine

 **Amazon Web Services, re:Start Programme (February 2019 - March 2019)**
 - Fundamentals in Agile Methodology, SQL and Python, Digital Web Development, Linux System, and Cloud Computing.